 24. Figure Out Your Style

 Having a distinct shooting style will aid you with wedding photography.
-This is because clients will have an idea of what to expect their final images to look like (and you never want to promise something you cannot do).
+This is because clients will know what to expect their final images to look like (and you never want to promise something you cannot do).

 Some of the common wedding photography styles include: